MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/netsh/netsh-mbn.md

 ### highestconncategory

-Sets the Mobile Broadband data highest connnection category for the given interface.
+Sets the Mobile Broadband data highest connection category for the given interface.

 **Syntax**